indutny/redns/README.md

   // If `true` - double timeout on every retry
   incrementalTimeout: true,

-  // Maximum TTL for a fetched DNS record
+  // Maximum TTL for a fetched DNS record in seconds
   maxTTL: Infinity
 });